keithbuhler/keithbuhler.github.io/slideshows/business2methods.md

 </section> <section data-markdown>

-5. ISCT integrates macrosocial contracts that take presedence, religious, philosophical, social beliefs, with microsocial agreements, in communities, regions, businesses, etvs.
+5. ISCT integrates macrosocial contracts that take precedence, religious, philosophical, social beliefs, with microsocial agreements, in communities, regions, businesses, etc.
 6. There is tension between normative and descriptive methods.
-(31) normatively inclined business ethicist Candy is a language that involves critical rational analysis of arguments.
+(31) normatively inclined business ethicist can us language that involves critical rational analysis of arguments.
 They also presume the autonomy and moral agency of those working in business environments.
 In contrast, empirical research or is use the language of description and empirical methods to measure, explain, and predict behavior in organizations.
 Their scientific orientation leads them to hold a more deterministic view of human nature."
 (31)

 </section> <section data-markdown>

-## Focus on Individual Decision Making
+## Individual Decision Making

 1. Most methods focus on the manager.
 2. Business ethics emerged in contrast to the "amoral" pragmatic view of management.